kuangzijian/Image-classification-using-pre-trained-VGG16-vs-pre-trained-ResNet18/README.md

 This is a school project assigned by University of Alberta Master of Multimedia program.
 This project focuses on topics:
 * Improved Transfer Learning using PyTorch for image classification
-* CNN using pre-trained VGG16 vs pre-trained ResNet18
+* Image classification using pre-trained VGG16 vs pre-trained ResNet18

 ### Built With
 * [Pytorch](https://github.com/pytorch)